Bêlit: Fiction

 Bêlit was a fearsome yet beautiful pirate queen of the Hyborian Age who became the lover of Conan the Cimmerian.
 Often regarded as Conan's first and greatest love, she was tragically killed at the height of their romance.
 Bêlit was originally created in 1934 by fantasy author Robert E. Howard.
-She made her first appearance in the anthology magazine Weird Tales as the titular character of the novelette Queen of the Black Coast.
-In the Howard canon she had only this one appearance, being killed at the end of the same novelette where she was introduced.
+She made her first appearance in the anthology magazine Weird Tales as the titular character of the short story "Queen of the Black Coast".
+In the Howard canon she had only this one appearance, being killed at the end of the same short story where she was introduced.
 However, Poul Anderson added a book-length description of Conan's life and adventures with Bêlit in the 1980 Conan the Rebel.

 Comics

 Bêlit made her first unofficial comic book appearance in 1952 in Mexico, starring in her own series called Reina de la Costa Negra (Spanish for Queen of the Black Coast), written by Loa and Víctor Rodríguez and drawn by Salvador Lavalle.
-In 1974, Bêlit made her first official American comic book appearance in Marvel's Giant-Size Conan #1, written by Roy Thomas and drawn by Gil Kane.
+In 1976, Bêlit made her first official American comic book appearance in Marvel's Conan the Barbarian #58, written by Roy Thomas and drawn by John Buscema and Steven Gan.